Inside Kate Moss' Fiercely Private World

 A couple of years later, Moss posed for what would become one of her many iconic ad campaigns, Calvin Klein's Obsession fragrance, with her boyfriend at the time, photographer Mario Sorrenti.

-"It was young love," Moss recalled the 1993 campaign, shot when she was 18, to Today.
-"We were so innocent and young and so exciting about the work, about everything.
+"It was young love," Moss recalled the 1993 black and white campaign, shot when she was 18 and which included a photo of her lying naked on a couch, to Today.
+"We were so innocent and young and so excited about the work, about everything.
 Everything was so new to us."

 The couple met on a modeling job in 1991.
 "I think it was something really cheesy like a hair product or Dentyne," Sorrenti told British Vogue last year upon the release of Kate, full of previously unseen photos of his former girlfriend.
 "My heart just, like, stopped and I kind of clammed up.
 I was shy and didn't have a lot to say.
 But she was very sweet and talkative."

-If the characterization of Moss as incredibly private seems strange because she's been such a familiar face for 30 years and her supermodel exploits—the glamorous, the romantic and the downright sordid—are well-documented, both accurately and not, what makes Moss tick does remain a mystery of her own design.
+If the characterization of Moss as incredibly private seems strange because she's been such a familiar face for 30 years and her supermodel exploits—the glamorous, the romantic, the scandalous and the downright sordid—are well-documented, both accurately and not, what makes Moss tick does remain a mystery of her own design.

 "On the runway, it's me, but it's not real," she told i-D back in 1998.
 "Obviously, I'm working on behalf of the designer.
 I'm projecting their thing, not mine."